thanhnx12/CRE-via-MMI/README.md

-# Preserving Generalization of LLMs in Few-shot Continual Relation Extraction (FCRE)
+# Preserving Generalization of Language Models in Few-shot Continual Relation Extraction

-## Overview
 This repository provides the implementation for "Preserving Generalization of Language Models in Few-shot Continual Relation Extraction."
-Our approach leverages underutilized language model heads with mutual information maximization to maintain pre-trained knowledge and enhance few-shot continual learning for relation extraction.

 ## Requirements
 To run the code, please install the following dependencies: